 Pay Range: $11-16 per hour

-- Complete flexibility on when you work
+- You have complete flexibility on when to work.

-- Great entry point into tech
+- It’s a good entry point into the tech field.

 4. YouTube Content Moderator